 Oral medication is systemic (meaning they circulate through the bloodstream), which can cause headaches, nausea, vomiting, etc. But because TriMix injections are localized (injected to only one part of the body), there are generally no side effects associated with this type of medication.

 Although infrequent, a more serious side effect of the injection may include priapism (an erection lasting more than four hours) and must be treated immediately to prevent further complications if diagnosed.
 The same risk, however, is involved with using other ED medication alternatives like Viagra®, Levitra® and Cialis®.
+Learn more about the side effects of TriMix injections now.

 While all our erectile dysfunction medications do require a prescription from a licensed physician, you have two options to obtain one.